 Opening a coffee shop isn’t easy, but a detailed coffee shop equipment list can set you up for success.

-Despite all the ups and downs in 2020, it’s actually still a great time to enter the coffee business.
 According to a July 2020 report from Research and Markets, the global coffee shop market is expected to be worth $237.6 billion by 2025.
-Coffee is the second most popular drink in the world and has a major influence in our social lives and daily habits.
+Coffee is the second most popular drink in the world and has a major influence on our social lives and daily habits.

-To open a successful coffee shop, you’ll have to research trends, find reliable wholesale partners and order the best coffee shop equipment that your budget allows.
+To open a successful coffee shop, you’ll have to research trends, find reliable wholesale partners and order the best coffee shop accessories and supplies for your budget.

-For the latter, we’ve got you covered.
-Here’s a comprehensive coffee shop equipment list to get you started.
+For the latter, we’ve got you covered with a comprehensive coffee shop equipment list to get you started.

 - Automatic drip coffee makers